JMPerez/jmperez.github.com/_posts/2015-09-21-ios-ads-blockers.md

 ## No scripts

 Our content (at least the most important bit) should ideally be rendered server side.
 This improves load time and makes all bots index our content.

 > "But Google Bot is able to run Javascript", you say.

 Truth is that there are other bots out there that might not be that smart.
 Say someone shares a link to your site on Twitter.
 A Twitter bot goes and makes a request to that page and tries to use its metadata to show a nice Twitter Card.
 Facebook?
 Same story.

 Relying on Javascript for our main content makes us also vulnerable to SPOF issues.
 Say the JS file has a typo, or maybe the CDN that contains a JS file you need is not accessible in that moment.
 If your content can be rendered server-side, the user will still be able to see it.

-> But I need Javascript for my site to work! you claim.
+> "But I need Javascript for my site to work!" you claim.

 You are probably right for this one, but more often than not you depend on Javascript because you didn't think of a scenario in which Javascript wasn't available.
 After all, who disables Javascript these days! _Note: I've done this and I continue doing it, so you can blaim me too._